-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Trailside Metropolitan District No. 4's basic financial statements.
-The supplementary information section is presented for purposes of additional analysis and is not a required part of the financial statements.

-The supplementary information as listed in the table of contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Our audit was made for the purpose of forming an opinion on the District's basic financial statements taken as a whole.
+The accompanying supplemental information is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the District's basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the District's basic financial statements taken as a whole.